-This 2015, the 30th of June falls on a Tuesday, so it is ideal to have all your administrative work done by the 26th of June.
-You must also take note that banking systems require up to three working days for fund transfer, so financial transactions must all be done by the 24th of June.
+Get all your administrative work done before 30th June.
+Some banking systems require up to three working days for funds to transfer, so financial transactions should be done in advance of the 30th.
 For superannuation to be deductible, it has to reach the hands of the super fund trustee by the 30th of June.
 The difference between paying an expense on June 30th or July 1st is an extra twelve-month wait to get the benefit of the deduction!

-Moreover, it is expected that tax regulations may change all the time, that’s why it is important be aware of any recent changes that has occurred, and if it will affect your business.
-If any changes took place, talks to your accountant about it and make any needed adjustments now.
+Moreover, it is expected that tax regulations may change all the time, that’s why it is important to be aware of any recent changes that have occurred, and if it will affect your business.
+If any changes took place, talk to your accountant about it and make any needed adjustments now.